tanmayadwivedy0820/med-buddy-ml/README.md

 In healthcare prediction systems, minimizing **false negatives** is critical.
 Therefore, this project prioritizes **Recall** and **F1-score** over accuracy to ensure reliable and safer predictions, especially in the presence of class imbalance.

 ---

+## 📊 Exploratory Data Analysis (EDA)

+- Performed data visualization using **Matplotlib** and **Seaborn**
+- Analyzed feature distributions and relationships
+- Identified and examined **outliers** using boxplots and distribution plots
+- Insights from EDA guided feature selection and model choice

+---